Stan of Arabia: Part 1

-"Stan of Arabia: Part 1" is the fifth episode of the second season of the American animated television series American Dad!.
+"Stan of Arabia: Part 1" is the twelfth episode of the American Dad! season 1 season of the American animated television series American Dad!.
 It originally aired on Fox in the United States on November 6, 2005.
 In the episode, the Smiths are relocated to Saudi Arabia after Stan ruins his boss’s party.
 The episode was originally conceived to be an hour-long, but was split into two separate parts after network setbacks.
 The episode contains several references to Lawrence of Arabia, along with other pieces of popular culture.

 The episode was written by Nahnatchka Khan and directed by Rodney Clouden.

 Plot

 Stan and his cohorts meet at a park to discuss planning a surprise 25th-anniversary celebration for Bullock.
 Bullock, of course, is spying on them and Stan takes all of the credit for the party idea.
 Bullock is pleased.
 At home, Stan tells Francine the good news: she’s in charge of planning Bullock’s party for Saturday.
 However, that’s the same night that Francine is due to appear in a play.

-Meanwhile, Hayley and Steve take in the new Michael Moore movie, which features him making love to Angelina Jolie.
+Meanwhile, Hayley and Steve take in the new Michael Moore movie, which features him having sex with Angelina Jolie.
 Hayley is outraged by his selling out.
 On Saturday night, Stan is getting ready for the party, while Francine is dressed for her play.
 She ignores Stan’s demands, declaring marriage to be an equal partnership.
 At the party, Stan breaks Jay Leno's neck when he, due to Francine's absence, insinuates to Stan that Francine wears the pants in their family, and has to perform the roast by himself.
 It goes wrong and Stan is thrown out.
 Stan sings a song about how he doesn’t want an equal partner, but a wife who will listen to his every demand.
 In the process, he dances his way into a family's house and trashes their dinner.